 Kidney patients’ expenses (up to a maximum amount depending on whether the patient uses hospital dialysis, home dialysis or CAPD)

 The following, where prescribed by a doctor, also qualify for medical expenses tax relief:

-- Wheelchair or wheelchair lift (no relief is due for alteration to the building to facilitate a lift)
+Wheelchair or wheelchair lift (no relief is due for alteration to a building to facilitate a lift)

 Tax relief is available on the total amount of qualifying expenditure.
 Relief will be allowed at the standard rate of tax (20%) with the exception of nursing home expenditure which is allowable at the higher tax rate of up to 40%, if applicable.